mailchimp/content-style-guide/06-web-elements.html.md

 ### Alt text

-This is a way to label images, and is especially important for people who can’t see the images on our website.
+Alt text is a way to label images, and it's especially important for people who can’t see the images on our website.
 Alt text should describe the image in a brief sentence or two.

 For more on how and why we use alt text, read the [Accessibility](/12-writing-for-accessibility.html.md) section.